 Receive mail and be as happy as Ralph

-First you’ll need to think about what your email address is going to be; we’d recommend keeping it personal, something like email@example.com – or something simple such as firstname.lastname@example.org.
+First, you’ll need to think about what your email address is going to be; we’d recommend keeping it personal, something like firstname.lastname@example.org – or something simple such as email@example.com.[Tweet “Avoid using Gmail or Hotmail email addresses for your business – it doesn’t look professional”]

 The shorter the better, as misspelling an address is a common reason for emails not reaching their intended recipient.